-- Completion of the Mentored Teaching Fellow Appointment Form (to be completed only by dean or designee)
+- Completion of the CET Mentored Teaching Fellow Appointment Form (link provided in announcement letter) by July 1.

-- Completion of an appointment of a “graduate assistant lecturer” (AL) through the Graduate School TA/RA/AL Appointment System
+- Completion of appointment to “graduate assistant lecturer” (AL) through the Graduate School TA/RA/AL Appointment System.

 - Fellows must attend at least 12 teaching mentoring meetings with their faculty mentor during the semester in which they teach.

 - Mentors should have a “Teaching Development Plan” that covers important information students should know about teaching in their discipline as they embark on their careers.
 Mentoring meetings ultimately may not strictly follow the plan, as more pressing issues may come up organically.
 Nevertheless, it is helpful to have a framework to ensure important information is covered before the semester ends.
 Teaching development plan structure and content are created by faculty mentors, and serve only as internal guiding documents for the fellow and the mentor.
 They are not submitted for review.
 CET has created a downloadable, editable Teaching Development Plan Template for Mentors that faculty may find useful as a framework or starting point, or faculty may create their own.

 Classroom observation of the Fellow

 - Faculty mentors must observe their fellow teaching a class at least once, using the school’s or CET’s classroom observation tool.
 Formative feedback, based on the observation, should be provided to the Fellow.

 - Feedback from observations is meant to be a “no-stakes” formative learning experience.
 It is meant to help students develop their teaching skills, and is not intended to evaluate them in any official capacity.

 - Appointment of students as graduate assistant lecturers (ALs) through the normal TA/RA appointment system, which includes ALs.